 A dashboard camera is basically a type of camcorder that is mounted to the dashboard of your car, van, lorry or any other vehicle you want to attach it to, which records the road in front of you while you drive.

-Dash cams can therefore record exactly what is happening both inside and outside the vehicle at all times, which can be used for a variety of different reasons.
+Dash cams can therefore record exactly what is happening both inside and outside the vehicle at all times, which can be helpful for a variety of different reasons.

-Dashboard cameras are widely used all around the world by normal, regular drivers, taxi drivers, bus drivers, police officers and driving instructors.
+Dashboard cameras are widely used all around the world by everyday drivers, taxi drivers, bus drivers, police officers and driving instructors.
 Many dash cams can also be paired up with other in-car technologies like GPS devices to help enhance the overall experience and improve the data they record.

 Some of the key benefits of dash cams are...